-America, Southern Africa and Australia.
-Shorter dry spells in the dry season are found over

-East Africa and parts of the Sahel, and East Asia.
-Changes in the length of dry spells in the

-Central and northern South America and West/Central Africa. - For the most part, changes were of the same sign in CMIP5 and CMIP6, but of larger magnitude under CMIP6, possibly related to the higher climatic sensitivity (Meehl et al. 2020). - The time at which the change becomes statistically significantly different from the historical period varies with metric and region; while the increase in length of dry spells in the dry season over north-east South America is statistically significant around 2020-2040, the decrease in the length of wet spells in the wet season over West Africa is not statistically significant until around 2050.
-Times of emergence here are indicative; more robust times of emergence could be calculated using a larger ensemble. - Mean maximum temperature increases are greater for the dry season than for the wet season, with mean maximum dry season temperatures increasing by up to 7°C, particularly over South America, Southern Africa and parts of Asia.
-While only northern Australia is projected to have large areas with mean maximum wet season temperatures >35°C at the end of the 21st century under SSP585, northern South America, the Sahel, and India are projected to have mean maximum dry season temperatures >35°C at the end of the 21st century under SSP585.
+- Changes in the mean and maximum length of dry spells are largest during the dry season.
+Increasing dry season dry spell lengths were found over central America, northeast South America, southern Africa, and Australia.
+Shorter dry spells in the dry season are found over East Africa and parts of the Sahel and East Asia.
+Changes in the length of dry spells in the wet season are generally small, with only the Mediterranean and southern Europe showing significant increases. - Statistically significant decreases in the length of wet spells in the wet season are found over central and northern South America and West/Central Africa. - For the most part, changes were of the same sign in CMIP5 and CMIP6, but of larger magnitude under CMIP6, possibly related to the higher climatic sensitivity (Meehl et al. 2020). - The time at which the change becomes statistically significantly different from the historical period varies with metric and region; while the increase in length of dry spells in the dry season over northeast South America is statistically significant around 2020-40, the decrease in the length of wet spells in the wet season over West Africa is not statistically significant until around 2050.
+Times of emergence here are indicative; more robust times of emergence could be calculated using a larger ensemble. - Mean maximum temperature increases are greater for the dry season than for the wet season, with mean maximum dry season temperatures increasing by up to 7°C, particularly over South America, southern Africa, and parts of Asia.

+While only northern Australia is projected to have large areas with mean maximum wet season temperatures > 35°C at the end of the twenty-first century under SSP585, northern South America, the Sahel, and India are projected to have mean maximum dry season temperatures > 35°C at the end of the twenty-first century under SSP585.

-This paper aimed to address the question "Do changes in the length of wet and dry spells differ in climatologically wet and dry seasons?".
-Here it has been decisively shown, considering both the mean and maximum wet/dry spell lengths (thus considering all wet/dry spells, not just the 649 longest) that changes in the length of wet and dry spells are different in wet and dry seasons, and 650 that the increases in dry spell lengths expected under future climate change mostly occur during the annual dry seasons.
-This has important implications for agriculture across the tropics, and 652 suggests that crops grown solely during the wet season may be less affected by longer dry spells 653 and increased water stress.
-However, for crops grown during the dry season and perennial crops, longer dry spells in the dry season, combined with lower dry season rainfall and fewer dry season 655 rainy days may lead to elevated dry season water stress.
-This elevated dry season water stress will be further exacerbated by increased evaporative demand due to higher temperatures; Scheff and Frierson (2015) found aridification generally dominates over humidification in the tropics and 658 subtropics due to temperature-driven increases in potential evapotranspiration.
-Regions such as 659 central America, north-east South America, Southern Africa and Australia will be most impacted by this.
-Further work, using detailed crop models, is required to determine the impacts on individual 661 crops.
-662
+This paper aimed to address the question "Do changes in the length of wet and dry spells differ in climatologically wet and dry seasons?"
+Here it has been decisively shown, considering both the mean and maximum wet/dry spell lengths (thus considering all wet/dry spells, not just the longest) that changes in the length of wet and dry spells are different in wet and dry seasons, and that the increases in dry spell lengths expected under future climate change mostly occur during the annual dry seasons.
+This has important implications for agriculture across the tropics, and suggests that crops grown solely during the wet season may be less affected by longer dry spells and increased water stress.
+However, for crops grown during the dry season and perennial crops, longer dry spells in the dry season, combined with lower dry season rainfall and fewer dry season rainy days may lead to elevated dry season water stress.
+This elevated dry season water stress will be further exacerbated by increased evaporative demand due to higher temperatures; Scheff and Frierson (2015) found aridification generally dominates over humidification in the tropics and subtropics due to temperature-driven increases in potential evapotranspiration.
+Regions such as central America, northeast South America, southern Africa, and Australia will be most impacted by this.
+Further work, using detailed crop models, is required to determine the impacts on individual crops.